madgik/exareme2/documentation/algorithms-user-guide.md

 ## Privacy

 Privacy is a very subtle subject.
-In the context of federated analytics it means to protect individual datapoints residing in local nodes, as these might correspond to a person's sensitive personal data.
+In the context of federated analytics it means to protect individual datapoints residing in local workers, as these might correspond to a person's sensitive personal data.
 Exareme allows the user to learn something about a large group of individuals through statistics, but tries to prevent any individual's information to leak.